Why Study at Chenaniah?

 Director of the Conservatory & Fellow of Music

 Dr. David Erb joined the New Saint Andrews College faculty as a Fellow of Music in 2008, leaving his posts at Trinity Church and Providence Classical Christian School in the Seattle area.
+Dr. Erb is also the Conducting Levels 1, 2, & 3 Instructor for the Chenaniah Summer Music Institute.
 He holds a Doctorate of Musical Arts and Choral Conducting from the University of Wisconsin-Madison.
 Prior to moving to the Northwest, Dr. Erb taught and conducted choirs at the Lawrence University Conservatory of Music, the University of Wisconsin-Madison and at Bucknell University.
 Dr. Erb earned a Master of Music degree in Choral Conducting from Westminster Choir College of Rider University in Princeton, New Jersey, in 1997.
 Dr. Erb is active in the Moscow choral community and work with local churches.
 He and his wife Gail and their children reside in Moscow.

 Contributing Author